jreisinger/docs/data/notes/varia/ansible.md

 # more tasks here
 ```

-Have multiple ansible versions on a Laptop:
+Have multiple ansible versions on a laptop:

 ```
 mkdir ansibles